gordongrace/design-system-site/content/components/core/color.md

       // $AU-colordark-background-alt-shade (#0a323c)

 ---
-## Color
+## Colour

 The colour palette is designed and tested to provide colour pairings that pass accessibility contrast ratios while still being easy to implement.
 This means that designers and developers using the system do not need to be concerned about if a colour will pass WCAG requirements in a particular circumstance.

 ### Colour names imply their use

-We use use semantic naming so that all colours labeled as `foreground` colours in a theme, are automatically tested to pass accessibility contrast ratios when used with all `background` colours within a theme and vice versa.
+We use semantic naming so that all colours labeled as `foreground` colours in a theme, are automatically tested to pass accessibility contrast ratios when used with all `background` colours within a theme and vice versa.

 #### Tips